TalicZealot/speedrun-race-discord-bot/README.md

 * add countdown audio file to root folder or remove audio playback from startRace.js

 ### changelog
+#### 1.2.1
+* Added emoji reaction-based buttons as an alternate method of triggering the commands
 #### 1.2.0
 * Changed output from individual messages to a continuously updated status message
 #### 1.1.0